2017 Road to Le Mans: Race one

 The first race commenced at 17:30 local time on 15 June.
-It was held in sunny weather conditions of from 27.4 to 28.15 C and a track temperature between 35.8 and 36.7 C. 49 cars were due to take the start, but the No. 90 AT Racing Ligier was withdrawn from the race due to damage to the car sustained during qualifying and the No. 50 Larbre Compétition entry was also pulled for unknown reasons.
+It was held in sunny weather conditions ranging from 27.4 to 28.15 C and a track temperature between 35.8 and 36.7 C. 49 cars were due to take the start, but the No. 90 AT Racing Ligier was withdrawn from the race due to damage to the car sustained during qualifying and the No. 50 Larbre Compétition entry was also pulled for unknown reasons.
 When the race started, Toril lost the No. 3 DKR Norma entry's pole position advantage to Kox's No. 48 Kox Racing car but reclaimed the overall lead and led by 1.7 seconds by the conclusion of lap one.
 The No. 20 Gulf Porsche of Alex Baker held the GT3 lead on the first lap before it was overtaken by Hiesse's SVC Lamborghini and Raymond Narac's No. 76 IMSA Performance Porsche on the following lap.
 The second lap saw the enforcement of the slow zone procedure for the recovery of Andrew Cummings's No. 44 SPV Ligier.
 Two laps later, Narac passed Hiesse for the GT3 category lead.
 Following the mandatory pit stops, the No. 2 United Autosports vehicle of Sean Rayhall was promoted to the race lead ahead of Rich's No. 14 RLR Msport entry after setting a series of fast lap times and overtaking the battling duo of Rich and Ricci.

 Toril had been leading by ten seconds when he was required to reduce his pace for a slow zone enforced by the recovery of Yojiro Terada's No. 91 DKR vehicle after he collided with the barrier and was hit by the second-placed car of Cougnaud, who was running at racing speed.
 Toril had to retire the No. 3 DKR car from the race due to suspension damage.
 The No. 19 M.Racing - YMR vehicle of Ehrlacher was forced to retire in the pit lane with technical issues.
 Rayhall pulled away for the remainder of the race to claim victory for the No. 2 United Autosports team by 5.6 seconds ahead of the No. 18 M.Racing - YMR car.
 The No. 14 RLR MSport duo of Alex Kapadia and Rich completed the podium in third, having started in 10th position.
 The No. 95 Spirit Ferrari was the first across the start-finish line in GT3 but was penalised eight seconds on the final lap because the car's pit stop was deemed to be too short.
 This demoted the No. 95 Spirit Ferrari to second in the category after the No. 7 Lee Mowle was imposed a two-lap penalty for making its pit stop outside the allocated time period.
 The TF Sport Aston Martin was thus promoted to the class victory, making Al Harthy the first Omani driver to take a podium result at Le Mans and giving Tom Jackson a win on his GT3 race debut.